rotators/foperf/README.md

       return "StrToFloat";
    }
    ```
-Inisde the snippet functions, place the tested code between the macros
+Inside the snippet functions, place the tested code between the macros
 FOPERF_START and FOPERF_STOP.
 You should use the macros only once per snippet
 function.
 If you need some preparation code, put it before FOPERF_START.
 Finally
 return a string with the name of the snippet (the name can be anything, it's